United States Armed Forces: Officer corps

-Officers are typically commissioned as second lieutenants or ensigns with a bachelor's degree after several years of training and education or directly commissioning from civilian life into a specific specialty, such as a medical professional, lawyer, chaplain, or cyber specialist.
+Officers are typically commissioned as second lieutenants or ensigns with a bachelor's degree after several years of training and education or directly commissioned from civilian life into a specific specialty, such as a medical professional, lawyer, chaplain, or cyber specialist.

 Officers are commissioned through the United States service academies, Reserve Officer Training Corps programs, and the Officer Candidate and Officer Training Schools.
 During a time of war, officers may be promoted to five-star ranks, with general of the Army, fleet admiral, and general of the Air Force the only five-star ranks currently authorized.

 Warrant officer corps

 Warrant officers are specialists, accounting for only 8% of the officer corps.
 Warrant officers hold warrants from their service secretary and are specialists and experts in certain military technologies or capabilities.
 The lowest-ranking warrant officers serve under a warrant, but they receive commissions from the president upon promotion to chief warrant officer 2.
 They derive their authority from the same source as commissioned officers but remain specialists, in contrast to commissioned officers, who are generalists.
 There are no warrant officers in the Air Force or Space Force.

-Warrant officers are typically non-commissioned officers before being selected, with the exception of the Army Aviation where any enlisted grade can apply for a warrant.
-Army Warrant officers attend the Army Warrant Officer Candidate School.
+Warrant officers are typically non-commissioned officers before being selected, with the exception of Army Aviation where any enlisted grade can apply for a warrant.
+Army warrant officers attend the Army Warrant Officer Candidate School.

 Enlisted corps

-Enlisted personnel consists of 82% of the armed forces, serving as specialists and tactical leaders.
+Enlisted personnel comprise 82% of the armed forces, serving as specialists and tactical leaders.
 Enlisted personnel are divided into three categories: